-Rick Wise lives in Oakland, California.
-He grew up in New York City and escaped the confines of the Eisenhower years as quickly as possible, moving to Beirut, Lebanon in 1957 and then to Paris France in 1958.
-Strongly influenced by Ingmar Bergman’s The Seventh Seal, Wise studied filmmaking at l’Institut des Hautes Études Cinématographiques for two years, and then worked for American productions in France.
+I grew up in New York City and escaped the confines of the Eisenhower years as quickly as possible, moving to Beirut, Lebanon, in 1957 and then to Paris, France, where I learned French, studied filmmaking, and worked as a fledgling assistant director for American film productions shooting in France, including Jules Dassin’s Phaedra and Stanley Donen’s Two for the Road.

-In 1967 he moved to Berkeley where he assisted John Korty as he shot “Riverrun.”
-On the strength of a couple of expressionistic black-and-white documentaries he had shot in France he was hired at KQED in 1968 as a “filmmaker,” shooting and editing for the then game-changing Newsroom under Mel Wax and produced by Dave Grieve.
-When then-president Nixon cut PBS funding to the bone, he was let go along with most of his colleagues.
-After a couple of years in Los Angeles he returned to Berkeley, found and married the love of his life, and began to establish a new reputation as a sought-after cinematographer shooting commercials and high end corporate films.
+In 1967 I moved to Berkeley.
+On the strength of a couple of my expressionistic black-and-white documentaries, I was hired at KQED in 1968 as a filmmaker to shoot and edit daily assignments for the game-changing Newsroom under Editor Mel Wax and Producer Dave Grieve.
+When then-president Nixon cut PBS funding to the bone, I was let go along with most of my colleagues.